 First class warranty?

-The good news is Autonomous offers a 30-day money back guarantee if you’re not happy with your desk, but keep in mind that these desks are really hard to take apart and rebox properly, plus the shipping cost for a consumer to return items this large and heavy can be ghastly.
-But don’t be fooled by the name, this is just another commodity desk from Autonomous with $50 worth of improvements over the SmartDesk 2 Business Edition, but not a premium desk product by any stretch.
+The good news is Autonomous offers a 30-day money back guarantee if you’re not happy with your desk, but keep in mind that these desks are really hard to take apart and re-box properly, plus the shipping cost for a consumer to return items this large and heavy can be ghastly.
+Don’t be fooled by the name, this is just another commodity desk from Autonomous with $50 worth of improvements over the SmartDesk 2 Business Edition, and not a premium desk product by any stretch.